azat-co/practicalnode/chapter16/chapter16.md

   output.txt
 ```

-Or testing can be done from the web console in Lambda dashboard (blue test button once you navigate to function detailed view):
+Or testing can be done from the web console in Lambda dashboard as I mentioned before.
+Simply select the blue test button once you navigate to function detailed view and paste the data (Figure 16-1).
+Disregard the template which says mobile backend.
+This event that we tested is a GET HTTP request with a query string.

 ![](media/serverless-1.png)
+***Figure 16-1.** Mocking HTTP request to our AWS Lambda in AWS web console*

 The results should be 200 (ok status) and output in the `output.txt` file.
 For example, I do NOT have any record yet so my response is this: